keysight-eggplant/eggplant-azure-devops/README.md

 ## Using run-test-config.yml in your pipeline

-In order to use the Eggplant Runner with Azure DevOps, you need to add either one of these to your Azure Pipelines .yml:
+In order to use the Eggplant Runner with Azure DevOps, you need to add either one of these to your Azure Pipelines .yml file:

 1. Referencing our `run-test-config` directly from your pipeline .yml: